mark-leon/student-teacher-management/README.md

+To run this app, at first clone this repo, then go to student-teacher-management/server.
+Then run this script
+#npm install
+#npm run dev

+After then
+go to student-teacher-management/client/student-teacher-management.
+Then run this script
+#npm install
+#npm run dev

 School Management System - Frontend Documentation Overview
 The frontend for this system has the features including  user authentication, dashboard views, and Create, update, read operations for both students and teachers.